 Along with the various resistance bands you can use for your ab workouts, you must also know the basic color coding that determines their stretch, thickness, and resistance levels.
 Click on the infographic below to know more and pick the one best suited for your fitness levels.

-Resistance band exercises are the best for those individuals who hate hitting the gym and lifting weights.
+Resistance band exercises are the best for those individuals who hate hitting the gym and lifting weights for muscle building.
 You can do these exercises in the comfort of your home and achieve the much-evasive abs to look fitter and toner.
-Moreover, they are easy to perform and less likely to cause injuries, unlike weight training.
+Moreover, they are easy to perform and less likely to cause injuries, unlike strength training using weights.
 Make sure you invest in a good resistance band and always work out on an even, non-slip surface.
 Practice caution as stretching these bands beyond their capacity can cause them to snap and result in injuries.

 Frequently Asked Questions